icons8/lunacy-docs/docs/release-notes/index.md

 - You can now import **passcode-protected Figma files**.-->
 - **Improved memory usage.** Up to **30% less RAM** used for storing layer data, so huge files now take up less computer resources.
-- Flip operations are now a part of a matrix, so the **Flip** buttons don't have a pressed state anymore.
+- We updated the logic of flip operations, so the **Flip Horizontal/Vertical** buttons don't have pressed states anymore.

 ## 9.1
 *Release date: May 31, 2023*